🚧 DEVELOPMENT PREVIEW - Built from dev@a46ce0b1 • 2026-05-24 09:44 EDT • Stable version →

 )

-print(f"Throughput: {profile.throughput:.0f} img/s") # → 2941 img/sAt batch=1, ResNet-50 loads ~50 MB of weights but performs only ~8 GFLOPs, making it firmly memory-bound on any modern GPU.
-The solver identifies this in microseconds using the Iron Law [1]:
+print(f"Throughput: {profile.throughput:.0f}") # → 1843 / secondAt batch=1, ResNet-50 loads ~50 MB of weights but performs only ~8 GFLOPs, making it firmly memory-bound on any modern GPU.
+The solver identifies this in microseconds using the Iron Law [1].
+You can start from the curated Model Zoo and Silicon Zoo, or define your own workload and hardware objects when exploring a new design.

 \[T = \max\!\left(\frac{\text{FLOPs}}{\text{Peak} \times \eta},\ \frac{\text{Bytes}}{\text{BW}}\right)\]

 Every solver takes typed registry objects and returns analytically grounded estimates.
-No benchmarking required.
+No benchmarking required for the first pass.

 Roofline Analysis Compute vs. memory bottleneck identification using the Iron Law.
 Single-node latency and throughput.
 Tutorial: Hello Roofline